ftsrg/ingraph/README.md

 ### IntelliJ IDEA

 In IntelliJ, go to **File** | **Settings** | **Plug-ins**, search for `Xtend`, click **Search in repositories** and install the plug-in.

-Unfortunately, the EMF models are not yet supported by IntelliJ IDEA.

 ### Gradle